Frequently Asked Questions

 Is there a waiting area?

 Yes.
 When you arrive, I shall meet you in the reception area.
-If you are early, please feel free to get a complimentary tea, coffee or water from the drinks machine and take a seat.
+If you are early, you are free to get a complimentary tea, coffee or water from the drinks machine and take a seat.
 The receptionist will let me know you have arrived.
 Carers and drivers are welcome to wait in reception whilst you attend your session, and you may also wait in reception if you are being collected by a taxi, for example.

 Is there disabled/wheelchair access?

 Yes.
 The KLIC is a modern building with easy access and I am located on the ground floor.
 My room is laid out to accommodate wheelchair access.

 Yes.
 They are located on the ground floor, just off the reception area, and include an accessible toilet.

 What kind of people do you see?